Banana Walnut Chocolate Chips Cookies- these delicious cookies are soft, chewy, and perfect for a snack or a lunch box.

 - 2 large eggs

-- Mash the bananas with a fork or use a food processor.
-Set aside.
+- Mash the bananas with a fork and set them aside.

-- Beat the butter and sugar together until light and fluffly.
+- Using a standing mixer or a regular hand electric mixer, beat the butter and sugar until light and fluffy.

 - Add the mashed bananas and mix everything well.
-Stop the mixer and grab a spoon.
+Stop the mixer and grab a spatula.

-- Incorporate the flour and baking powder into the batter mixing slowly with the spoon.
+- Incorporate the flour and baking powder into the batter, mixing slowly with the spatula.

 - Bake at 350F for about 14-15 minutes or until the cookies are golden brown.

-- Transfer cookies to wire racks and let cool completely.
+- Transfer cookies to a wire rack and let them cool completely.